MK-qwan/Sound-Bitcrusher/README.md

      - Then, we take the {hold_factor}-th sample, and copy it {hold_factor-1} times etc.
      - For example, if we got a DF=3 and : "abc def ghi jkl mno pqr stu vwx yz" , it would give us: "aaa ddd ggg jjj mmm ppp sss vvv yy"
      - The rest is discarded
-     - That's why the higher, the more robot-like it sounds
+     - That's why the higher the value is, the more robot-like it sounds

 4. **FILE SAVING:** WAV Export: Automatically saves original, pitched/stretched, and bitcrushed WAV files.